nferraro-roofing/coffee-maker/README.md

 * Actually implement the business logic
 * Check scope of methods / packaging.
 * Sonar lint stuff
+* Order methods by visbility
 * Tests
+** Does order of operations matter at all?
+** What happens if I input two things to the coffee maker before it ticks?
+** Init a coffee maker with a state - e.g. WarmerPlate.hasPot(), WaterReservoir.cupsOfWater(), etc
 * Javadoc / Readme
 ** The true issue with  this whole thing is that the problem is very contrived.
 It doesn't encapsulate any useful logic - it's all for its own sake.
 So I changed the problem statement a bit
+** The low-memory, anit-GC approach with the BusMessage, builder, and BusComponent
 * Format javadoc and view how it actually turns out
 * maven enforcer rules?
 * Lombok?